-- Read Part One of KCSIE and confirm that they have done so via signing a declaration form in the induction pack at which is returned to HR.
-Each time Part One of KCSIE is updated by the Department for Education, staff will be updated on the changes via staff briefings or notification via the DSL. - Understand key information contained in Part One of KCSIE.
-The School will ensure staff understanding by providing updates and refreshers via staff briefings. - Receive training in safeguarding and child protection regularly, in line with advice from the Sheffield Children's Safeguarding Partnership (SCSP).
+Read Part One of KCSIE and confirm that they have done so via a signed form.
+Each time Part One of KCSIE is updated by the Department for Education, staff will be updated on the changes via the DSL or DDSL.

+- Understand key information contained in Part One of KCSIE.
+The School will ensure staff understanding by providing regular training through INSET days.
+This will take place for all staff at the start of the academic year with updates when necessary. - Receive training in safeguarding and child protection regularly, in line with advice from the local safeguarding partners.
 Training will include online safety and harmful sexual behaviours including sexual violence and sexual harassment between children.
 It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help.
 All staff will also be made aware of the local early help process and understand their role in it. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 The School provides these via, for example, emails, e-bulletins and staff meetings.